 - When the cuff is finished, it will display your blood pressure and resting heart rate.

 - The reading will then be sent to Allie shortly afterwards (it may take a few seconds to synchronize).
+You'll likely see a quick message indicating "2 Tasks Logged" (for both Blood Pressure and Resting Heart Rate).
 The previous Task that was "Due" will no longer be visible - in order to see your blood pressure in Allie, you will need to expand the "Completed" section

 - When you expand the section, you should see your blood pressure with a "Bluetooth" symbol (indicating it was sent via Bluetooth) and a check-mark (indicating it is a completed task for the day)